NetApp/FSx-ONTAP-samples-scripts/Monitoring/Lun/README.md

 ## Introduction

-The solution provide the ability to export LUN metrics into CloudWatch.
-It export the Latency, Iops and Throughput metrics.
-The solution is per FileSystem
+This solution provides the ability to export LUN metrics from an FSx for ONTAP file system into Amazon CloudWatch.
+It exports the Latency, IOPS, and Throughput metrics for a single file system.
-The solution is based on a CloudFormation template that need to be deployed per FileSystem.
-The template creates the following resourcess
+The solution is based on a CloudFormation template that you need to deploy for each file system.
+The template creates the following resources:

-1. Lambda - the unit that monitor the FileSystem and add the metrics.
+1. Lambda - The service that monitors the file system and collects the metrics.
-2. Scheduler - AWS EventBridge scheduler that thrigger the Lambda every minute.
+2. Scheduler - The Amazon EventBridge scheduler that triggers the Lambda collection every minute.
-3. Dashboard - CloudWatch desbaord that show 10 widgets.
-9 widgets per metric (Latency, Iops, Throughput - Read, Write and Total) and 1 widget that show top 5 luns with highest throuput.
+3. Dashboard - The Amazon CloudWatch dashboard that shows 10 widgets.
+There are 9 widgets per metric (Latency, IOPS, Throughput - Read, Write, and Total) and 1 widget that shows the top 5 LUNs with the highest throughput.
-4. Lambda Role - IAM role that allow the Lambda to run.
+4. Lambda Role - The IAM role that allows the Lambda service to run.
-5. Scheduler Role - IAM role that allow the scheduler to tirgger the lambda.
+5. Scheduler Role - The IAM role that allows the scheduler to trigger the Lambda service.
-6. SecretManager endpoint (optional) - as the Lambda run inside the vpc, by default it will not have outgoing connectivity , so it need to have VPC endpint to the SecretManager service.
-User can decide either to create it without the CloudFormation or via the CloudFormation.
+6. SecretManager endpoint (optional) - Because the Lambda service runs inside the VPC, by default it will not have outgoing connectivity, so it needs to have a VPC endpoint to the SecretManager service.
+You can decide either to create it with CloudFormation or without CloudFormation.
-7. CloudWatch endpoint (optional) - as the Lambda run inside the vpc, by default it will not have outgoing connectivity , so it need to have VPC endpint to the CloudWatch service.
-User can decide either to create it without the CloudFormation or via the CloudFormation.
+7. CloudWatch endpoint (optional) - Because the Lambda service runs inside the VPC, by default it will not have outgoing connectivity, so it needs to have a VPC endpoint to the CloudWatch service.
+You can decide either to create it with CloudFormation or without CloudFormation.
-8. SecretManager secret (optional) - in order to send to the FileSystem ONTAP REST APIs commands, the Lambda needs the ONTAP credentials. the Lambda is desgined to take the password from a secret.
-User can either provide existing ARN with a key name, or to mark that the CloudFormation template will generate a secret.
+8. SecretManager secret (optional) - In order to send the file system ONTAP REST APIs commands, the Lambda service needs the ONTAP credentials.
+The Lambda is designed to take the password from a secret.
+You can either provide an existing ARN with a key name, or to mark that the CloudFormation template will generate a secret.

 ## Prerequisites

-* You must have an AWS Account with necessary permissions to create and manage resources
+* You must have an AWS Account with the necessary permissions to create and manage resources.

 ## Usage

-In order to use the solution, you will need to run the CloudFomration template in your AWS accout.
+In order to use the solution, you will need to run the CloudFormation template in your AWS account.

 The CloudFormation parameters are:

-1. FileSystemId (Mandatory) - the id of the FileSystem .
+1. FileSystemId (Mandatory) - The ID of the FSx for ONTAP file system.
-2. Subnet IDs - the Subnet ids that the lambda will run - the subnets need to have connectivity to the FileSystem.
+2. Subnet IDs - The subnet IDs on which the Lambda service will run - the subnets need to have connectivity to the file system.
-3. Security Group IDs (Mandatory) - the SecurityGroup ids that the lambda will be associated when running - they need to provide connectivity to the FileSystem.
+3. Security Group IDs (Mandatory) - The SecurityGroup IDs with which the Lambda service will be associated when running - they need to provide connectivity to the file system.
-4. VPC ID (Mandatory) - the VPC that the Lambda will run.
+4. VPC ID (Mandatory) - The VPC on which the Lambda service will run.
-5. Create Secret Manager Endpoint (Not mandatory) - flag if to create SecretManager VPC endpoint inside the VPC.
+5. Create Secret Manager Endpoint (Not mandatory) - A flag if you plan to create the SecretManager VPC endpoint inside the VPC.
-6. Create CloudWatch Endpoint (Not mandatory) - flag if to create CloudWatch VPC endpoint inside the VPC.
+6. Create CloudWatch Endpoint (Not mandatory) - A flag if you plan to create the CloudWatch VPC endpoint inside the VPC.
-7. Create Secret for the password - flag if to create SecretManager secret.
-In case that it marked as true, the parameter FSX admin password is mandatory.
+7. Create Secret for the password - A flag if you plan to create the SecretManager secret.
+If this is marked as true, the parameter FSX admin password is mandatory.
-8. FSX admin password - the fsxadmin password. in case that the user decided to create Secretmanager secret this parameter is mandatory.
+8. FSX admin password - The fsxadmin password.
+This parameter is mandatory if you decide to create the SecretManager secret.
-9. Secret Manager FSX admin password ARN - in case the user already created secret for the Lambda and didnt mark to create secret ARN , this parameter is mandatory.
+9. Secret Manager FSX admin password ARN - In case the user has already created a secret for the Lambda service and didn't mark to create the secret ARN, this parameter is mandatory.
-10. Secret Manager FSX admin password key - the key of the fsxadmin secret password, if the user didnt mark to create secret ARN , this parameter is mandatory.
+10. Secret Manager FSX admin password key - The key of the fsxadmin secret password.
+If the user didn't mark to create secret ARN, this parameter is mandatory.

 ## Author Information